 Guide To Using Bon

-*Here the quality of cherries is described.
+Here, the quality of the cherries is being described.

 In Cases When Senses Are Used

 Usually when any of the five senses are mentioned, bon is the one to use to indicate when something is considered as nice/not nice smelling or nice tasting etc.

 Son parfum sent bon (Her perfume smells good)

 La pomme a bon goût (The apple tastes good)

 Here, the taste is being described rather than the apple which is why there is no change in gender to bon.